Your New Late-Afternoon Obsession Is Here: Wine-Infused Coffee

 It took over two years to develop the special concoction.
 To create it, roasted coffee beans get rehydrated to a "specific liquid percentage" using a unique blend of red wine created by notable Napa Valley wineries.
 And lest you think the coffee is an afterthought, one of the guys behind this combo is John Weaver, a one-time master roaster for Peet's Coffee.

 Can't wait to get your hands on this special roast?
-Here's some good news: While select cafés around Napa Valley will serve the coffee, it's available online, too.
+Here's some good news: You won't have to make a trip to wine country to get your fix.
+While select cafés around Napa Valley will serve the coffee, it's available online, too.

 Advertisement